vivaria/edisonrul.ing/docs/source/cards/l/lair-wire.md

 ### Card Rulings

-●Removing from play 1 Insect-Type monster is a cost.This effect targets your opponent’s monster.
+*   Removing from play 1 Insect-Type monster is a cost.This effect targets your opponent’s monster.
 If you gain control of the targeted monster, it is still destroyed when this effect resolves.